When it comes to what social media data mining is and how it works, we first must truly understand: what is social media mining?

 What is the purpose of data mining on social networks?

-Twitter, LinkedIn, Facebook use data mining to identify trends on social platforms.
+Twitter, LinkedIn, and Facebook use social media mining to identify trends on social platforms.
 Mostly they do this with the help of a mathematical apparatus and make predictions based on data based on text, audio, images, and video that people use to express themselves on the Internet.
 Implementing a data warehouse requires colossal resource costs.
-However, for companies, they are fully justified
+However, for companies, they are fully justified.

 ● E-Commerce – Data mining is used to analyze how people talk about goods.